Canon 5D Mark IV vs Nikon D5500

 Review summary: Canon 5D Mark IV vs Nikon D5500

 So what is the bottom line?
 Is there a clear favorite between the Canon 5D Mark IV and the Nikon D5500?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 5D Mark IV: